bradtraversy/alexis_speech_assistant/readme.md

 You can add other commands, but these are the ones that exist

 - What is your name?
-- What time is it
+- What time is it?
 - Search
 - Find Location
 - Exit